-UN Security Council does not pass US resolution calling for Gaza ceasefire
+UN Security Council does not pass draft US resolution on Gaza ceasefire

-Russia and China have vetoed the US draft Security Council resolution at the UN headquarters in New York.
+Russia and China veto US proposal that critics say fell short of demanding an end to Israel’s war on Gaza.

-The United Nations Security Council has failed to pass a United States draft resolution calling for a ceasefire in Israel’s ongoing war on Gaza after permanent members Russia and China chose to veto it.
+The United Nations Security Council has failed to pass a United States draft resolution calling for, but not demanding, a ceasefire in Israel’s continuing war on Gaza after two permanent members chose to veto it.

-The draft put before the Council on Friday received 11 votes in favour, three against and one abstention.
+The draft put before the Council on Friday received 11 votes in favour, three against – from Russia, China and Algeria – and one abstention by Guyana.

 Keep readinglist of 4 items